DIY Cold Plunge

 FAQ and learnings

-You all are wonderful and I've had several great conversations with people who have built or are planning on building their own cold plunges.
+You are all wonderful and I've had several great conversations with people who have built or are planning on building their own cold plunges.
 I'll keep this section updated with useful takeaways.

 Would I change anything?

 The most common question is whether I'd change anything.
-As of December 2023, it's working as intended.
-I did add a note above about removing the metal hinge — they tend to rust, and aren't necessary.
+As of November 2024, it's working as intended.
+I did add a note above about removing the metal hinge — they tend to rust and aren't necessary.
 Overall, though, it has worked great, continued to operate cheaply, and had no issues.
 It's continued to be shockingly efficient: the chiller cools at right around 4°F per hour, so only needs to run for 1-2 hours a day.
 Starting in September, the chiller basically stopped running because it was holding the temperature effectively.
 Changing the filter is a little bit tricky because I chose to install the filter straight into the pump, but it's not bad if a small water spill is acceptable.

 The only pumping-related thing I'd consider changing is adding an on/off valve so that I can easily disconnect everything with no leaks.